 - The accommodations needed by the student on the exam

 Students should keep their own records of all of their scheduled exams and the time for which they are scheduled.
 This is particularly important when exams are scheduled for a time other than class time.
+Students may access their scheduled exam times through the DRC Online Portal.
 Students are responsible for notifying the DRC if an instructor moves or cancels an exam after it has been scheduled with the DRC.

 Faculty are encouraged to provide accommodations themselves.
 If accommodation needs cannot be met within the department, faculty may request that the DRC provide the accommodations.
 Students taking exams at the DRC do not receive additional assistance on exams outside of their approved accommodations.
 For instance, the student is not allowed to use notes, books, tapes or any supplementary materials unless specified by the professor to DRC staff.
 Tests in the care of DRC are kept confidential and handled by authorized personnel only.
 Every precaution is taken to maintain test security.
-Completed exams are sealed in an envelope for faculty to pick up or for DRC to return.
+Completed exams are scanned and emailed to the instructor or sealed in an envelope for faculty to pick up.